- Table of Contents

 7. Seek Mentors

 By diligently following these steps, you'll be well on your way to kickstarting your career in procurement.
 Remember that procurement is a field that rewards those who invest in their education, practical experience, and professional development.
-It's a journey that offers substantial opportunities for growth and fulfilment, and with commitment and dedication, you can achieve success in this dynamic profession.
+It's a journey that offers substantial opportunities for growth and fulfilment, and with commitment and dedication, you can succeed in this dynamic profession.

 Exploring Procurement's Impact on Sustainability